Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 • the command type owns Signature, constructor, and Run

-• internal/cmd/wire.go provides the command constructor
+• app/wire/inject_cmd_app.go provides the command constructor

 Run: